HoucemNaffati/A-Software-Craftsmanship-KATA/OurRules.md

   2.OCP: Open Closed Principle

-    Each class, function should be closed to modification and opened for extension:
+    Each public class or function should be closed to modification and opened for extension:
     * Changing details requirements should remain in the details (private utilities methods or dependencies)
     * Adding a new case of the same rule should'nt push you to modify the signature or the implementation of your exposed methods.